Highway at night. Source: https://pxhere.com/en/photo/1192661

 - 2. The focus of analysis is on the characteristics of people (and their behavior), places, and events in space and time.

-- 3. The premise of dynamic network analysis is that the characteristics of things, people, and places are circumstantial and contingent on the interactions—the relationships—among the elements being studied (I like to call them the ingredients of the investigation).
+- 3. The premise of dynamic network analysis is that the characteristics of things, people, and places are circumstantial and contingent on the interactions—the relationships—among what is being studied (I like to call them the ingredients of the investigation).

 As I will be exploring in the next post in this series, another and more familiar name for this 5th dimension of reality is what Charles Darwin called “descent with modification.”
 Also known as evolution, although not necessarily what Darwin himself meant by this familiar and controversial word.